 Overwatering and Underwatering Boston Ferns

 Boston ferns are incredibly vulnerable to both overwatering and underwatering.
 Too little water will cause the fern to dry out and die.
 Too much water will initiate root rot.
 Keep an eye out for:

 If a bad smell starts to come from your Boston fern, check the roots.
 The roots are rotting if they appear brown, mushy, and smelly.
 Cut off affected roots and let the soil dry out a bit before you resume watering.

 This is usually a symptom of overwatering.
 If the fern’s foliage is drooping, but the soil is still wet, there’s too much water in the soil.
 Let the soil dry out a bit, and adjust your watering schedule.

 This could indicate underwatering or overwatering.
 If you see the leaves turning yellow or display brown tips on the fronds, check the soil with your finger.
-If it’s soaking wet, avoid watering until the soil drys out a bit.
+If it’s soaking wet, avoid watering until the soil dries out a bit.
 If the soil is dry, water the plant thoroughly.

 How to Water Propagated Boston Ferns

 Boston ferns can be propagated by division or using the running shoots that develop.
 Whichever method you propagate, keep the new plant’s soil moist but not waterlogged – just as you would for a mature plant.

 Watering Boston Ferns After Repotting

 Boston ferns typically need repotting every couple of years as the plant spreads.
 Giving the plant a quick water a couple of days before repotting is a good idea.
 This makes transferring some of the old soil to the new pot easier.
 Once it’s been repotted, give the fern a thorough drink.